WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

   - We designed the lower triangle of the cost matrix to be 2x the upper triangle
     - i.e. the cost of misclassifying a high-risk customer as low risk (100%) is 2 times higher than the cost of misclassifying a low-risk customer as high risk (50%)
   - Based on the above assumption, we can choose a cutoff threshold that minimizes misclassification cost (at the level of the entire customer base, or at the level of an individual customer)
-    - In our case, we can achieve 37% of misclassification cost compared to the baseline scenario (i.e. maximum precision in classify high-risk customers)
+    - In our case, we can achieve 37% of misclassification cost compared to the baseline scenario (i.e. maximum precision in classifying high-risk customers)
   - <img src="../data/image/2023-08-26-12-40-44.png"  width="1000">

 ## 7) Next steps

 - What is good about the current approach
-  - Only binary classifiers to solve ordinal problem
+  - Only binary classifiers to solve ordinal problems
   - Sklearn wrapper for ordinal regression to use just like any sklearn classifier
   - A suitable scoring function for ordinal regression
   - Optimize cutoff threshold using asymmetric misclassification matrix
-  - Utilized domain knowledge from FINTRAC to form hypothesis and derive additional features from the dataset
+  - Utilized domain knowledge from FINTRAC to form a hypothesis and derive additional features from the dataset
   - Read papers about ordinal regression to understand the pros and cons of different modeling approaches and why a certain approach is developed
 - How can the current approach be improved
-  - Combine data preparation pipeline with the modeling pipeline such that even the hyperparameters in data preparation pipeline can be tuned
+  - Combine the data preparation pipeline with the modeling pipeline such that even the hyperparameters in the data preparation pipeline can be tuned
     - Caching the fitted transformers using [the memory argument in sklearn pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html)
   - Perform feature selection or agglomeration to reduce the number of correlated features as this can bias permutation importance and other inference methods
 - Recommendations for new projects